Strategic Plan 2017-2025

-- TACTIC 1.1.1 — Complete the first phase transformation of the first floor of Richter Library into a Learning Commons — a collaborative service and learning space for the Library and library’s partners.
+- TACTIC 1.1.1 — Complete the first phase transformation of the first floor of Richter Library into a Learning Commons — a collaborative service and learning space for the Libraries and partners.

-- TACTIC 1.1.2 — Complete planning of the second phase transformation of the first floor of Richter Library into a Learning Commons — an innovative learning space for learning and collaboration.
+- TACTIC 1.1.2 — Complete planning of the second phase transformation of the first floor of Richter Library into a Learning Commons.

 - TACTIC 1.1.3 — Improve student experience of academic services by integrating new partners into the Learning Commons as needed.

 - TACTIC 1.1.4 — Amplify the Learning Commons’ impact throughout the Libraries and in other settings when possible.

 - TACTIC 1.1.5 — Raise the visibility of the Learning Commons nationally and internationally by presenting at national conferences and venues about the work of the Learning Commons.

 - TACTIC 1.2.1 — Provide increased access to emerging technologies and equipment for check-out in Creative Studio in multiple locations in the University Libraries.

 - TACTIC 1.2.2 — Serve as a service hub for extended reality (XR) and other artificial intelligence technologies.

 - TACTIC 1.2.3 — Develop Library Research Scholars Program and Adobe Scholars Program to give students more opportunities to develop research and creative projects that are outside of the traditional curriculum.